Skip to content

 AI Systems

-Multi-agent Systems
+Multi-agent Systems & AI Agent Orchestration

-Distributed workflows of agents with roles, contracts and explicit coordination — not a few prompts in a loop.
+Building multi-agent systems: distributed workflows of agents with roles, contracts and explicit coordination — not a few prompts in a loop.

 A multi-agent system is not “a few prompts in a loop”.
 It is a distributed workflow where each participant has its own responsibility, typed message exchange and explicit coordination.
 Without that, a set of agents becomes an unmanageable chain whose behavior can’t be reproduced twice.